API reference - A121

 Identifies peaks above threshold.

-A peak is defined as a point with greater value than its two neighbouring points and all three points are above the threshold.
+A peak is defined as a point with greater value than its two neighboring points and all three points are above the threshold.

 Parameters: